SidneyNemzer/helium-3/docs/protocol.md

-The Helium 3 client and server communicate with JSON over a web socket.
+The Helium 3 client and server communicate using Socket.IO.
+The underlying protocol is implemented by Socket.IO.
+Messages sent over Socket.IO use the following format.

-Messages contain as little information as possible -- the server and the client keep their state in sync using a shared state machine.

 # Types